braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_and_or.md

 ---
-nav_title: Using Segmentation Logic with And/Or
+nav_title: Segmentation Logic with And/Or
-article_title: Using Segmentation Logic with And/Or
+article_title: Segmentation Logic with And/Or
 page_order: 1

 page_type: solution